HaaaO/USCthesis2025/README.md

 # USCthesis (2025)

-**Updated Version in 2025** This is a forked repo and the .sty file is updated so the format of the table of content aligns with the USC graduate school requirements in 2025.
+**Updated Version in 2025** This is a forked repo from https://ant.isi.edu/software/uscthesis/index.html.
+In this 2025 version, the .sty file was updated so there is leading dots for chapters in table of content, which aligns with the USC graduate school requirements in 2025.

 **USCthesis** provides a LaTeX style package for writing your thesis, dissertation, or thesis proposal at the University of Southern